 Plug one end of the stack cable (provided with the package) in the "DOWN" port of the top unit and the other end to the "UP" port of the next unit.
 Repeat this step for each unit in the stack.
-Form a simple chain starting at the Down port on the top switch and ending at the Up port on the bottom switch (stacking up to six units).
+Form a simple chain starting at the Down port on the top switch and ending at the Up port on the bottom switch (stacking up to three units).

 The OS-6100-RST-KIT Redundant Stacking Module allows you to configure a closed-loop architecture that provides fault-tolerant operation of the stack.
-If a switch or Stacking Module fails, the operation and management of the stack remains unaffected.
-This also allows a switch to be powered down and removed from a stack without disrupting the rest of the stack.
+If a switch or stacking module fails, or if a stacking cable is disconnected, the entire stack will reboot and will subsequently resume normal operation and management via the redundant stacking cable (Closed Loop).
+Also, any changes to the stack including powering down of a unit or the insertion of a unit will cause the stack to reboot.